shopperlabs/shopper/packages/admin/docs/content/locations.md

 To delete a location:
 - Go to the inventory page
-- Find the location you want to delete and click on the <x-untitledui-trash-03 class="size-5 text-red-500" stroke-width="1.5" aria-hidden="true"> icon at its right.
+- Find the location you want to delete and click on the "_Delete_" icon at its right.
 - Confirm your action on the modal to delete the location